Mechanical

 engineers research, design, develop, manufacture, and test tools,

 engines, machines, and other mechanical devices.
-They work on power-producing machines such as electric generators,
+Mechanical

-internal combustion engines, and steam and gas turbines.
-They also work
+as electric generators, internal combustion engines, and steam and

-on power-using machines such as refrigeration and air-conditioning
+gas turbines.
+They also work on power-using machines such as

-manufacturing or agriculture production, maintenance, or technical
+or agriculture production, maintenance, or technical sales; many

-sales; many become administrators or managers.
+become administrators or managers.

 Mechanical Engineering Resources |